Gambling in Brazil

 Gambling in Brazil has several legal restrictions.
 Casinos have been considered illegal in Brazil and considered a criminal misdemeanour since 1946, by a decree signed by President Eurico Gaspar Dutra, who would have been influenced by his wife Carmela Teles Dutra, who was known for her strong religiosity to Catholic Church.
 However, horse betting and sports betting are legal in Brazil.
 Since 1967, the state-owned bank Caixa Econômica Federal have the monopoly on the exploitation of lotteries in Brazil.

 In 1993, commercial exploitation that offer bingo games and slot machines were legalized by the Zico Act, which provided for the commercial exploitation of bingo games to funding sports entities.
 In 1998, the Pelé Act revoked the Zico Act and created a special chapter regulating bingo exploitation.
 As of 2004, Provisional Measure 168, signed by President Luiz Inácio Lula da Silva, prohibited the commercial exploitation of bingos.

-Currently, the debate on the legalization of gambling is controversial in Brazil and collides with ideological and religious issues.
+The debate on the legalization of gambling is controversial in Brazil and collides with ideological and religious issues.
 Since 1991, several bills proposing the legalization of gambling are being analyzed in the National Congress of Brazil.
 Parliamentarians in favor of the legalization of gambling in Brazil claim that gambling can increase the revenue to be generated by taxing the commercial exploitation of games of chance.
 Members of the National Congress opposed to the proposal, which include congressmen from the Evangelical Caucus, raise questions about the mental risks of gambling addiction and argue that exploitation of gambling can open the door to corruption and money laundering.

+Current situation of gambling in Brazil

+Recently, Brazil has taken significant steps towards the regulation of online gambling and betting with the enactment of Law 14.790 on December 29, 2023.
+Known as the "Law of Bets," this legislation aims to bring transparency, security, and integrity to the online betting market, covering both sports betting and online casino games.
+The law introduces clear guidelines for payment methods, customer support, advertising, and measures to prevent money laundering and fraud.

+In a significant crackdown on illegal online gambling in Brazil, approximately 2,000 unauthorized websites are set to be taken offline in October 2024.
+The Ministry of Finance has released an updated list of 205 sites linked to 93 companies authorized to operate nationwide, along with 22 sites with state licenses.
+Users of unauthorized platforms are advised to withdraw their funds by October 10, 2024.
+The government is implementing strict measures, including prohibiting credit card use for online betting and creating an inter-ministerial working group to address the issue.
+Concerns about money laundering and the impact on vulnerable populations, particularly Bolsa Família beneficiaries, have prompted investigations and discussions on potential regulatory changes.
+President Lula has characterized online sports betting debt as a "dependency issue," emphasizing the need for comprehensive action to protect citizens and regulate the industry effectively.

+Brazil has considered the legalization of commercial casinos but have shelved those plans as of 2025.